How To Set Up a Home Arcade System

 4. Get the authentic arcade feel with an arcade stick

 USB arcade sticks are more available now then they have ever been, and due to USB being the common interface for controllers across all home consoles; you can even use an arcade stick designed for the Xbox 360 or PlayStation 3.
-Well known manufacturers of USB arcade sticks include Hori, Mad Catz and Datel with a variety of models at several prices ranges.
+Well-known manufacturers of USB arcade sticks include Hori, Mad Catz, and Datel with a variety of models at several price ranges.

 Personally, I’ve been successfully using MAME on Windows with a combination of Hori’s EX2 Fighting Stick, and a Mad Catz’s Street Fighter IV GamePad, both made for use with an Xbox 360 and both considered “low budget” controllers.

 Although you’re fully able to play arcade games through MAME with just your computer keyboard, it’s strongly advised to use a gamepad or arcade stick of some sort.
-Fortunately MAME is able to recognise essentially all USB gamepads, joystick and arcade sticks, roller ball mice, light-guns and more.
+Fortunately, MAME is able to recognize essentially all USB gamepads, joystick and arcade sticks, roller ball mice, light-guns and more.
 So the sky’s the limit in terms of choice and compatibility.

 Sure they’re bulky, heavy and often make a horrible whining noise, but arcade purists will not be seen dead without an authentic, 4:3 cathode-ray tube monitor to play their games on.
 As with buying a dedicated PC, such old monitors are found cheaply at flea markets and online.
 Again, you may just have one lurking in your attic or basement.